Stocks rally on U.S. economic data, bond yields rise

 Prices in the U.S. futures markets show traders see no rate hikes ahead, though short-term futures indicate they remain convinced the U.S. central bank’s next move will be a rate cut rather than a hike.

 Stocks resumed a rally that pushed many equity markets to post their best January in years.
-MSCI’s gauge of stocks across the globe .MIWD00000PUS gained 0.12 percent, while the pan-European STOXX 600 index rose 0.21 percent.
+MSCI’s gauge of stocks across the globe gained 0.12 percent, while the pan-European STOXX 600 index rose 0.21 percent.

 The strong jobs number and little inflation smacked of a Goldilocks economy that is not overheating or too cold to fall into recession.
 The Fed may hike one more time in 2019, but after its policy statement on Wednesday urging patience, that would happen only in the second half of the year, said Yousef Abbasi, global market strategist at INTL FCStone Financial Inc in New York.